Definition

 By submitting your images to a CAPA Competition you are asserting that your images meet their requirements.
 In simple terms, your photos must be "photographic" in origin, capture by you, and must be free of "generative" AI content.
 Every CAPA Competition web page contains a link to the "ELIGIBILITY CRITERIA" page, as well as their current "STANCE ON AI-GENERATED IMAGES", both of which are accessible by the public.
 Every VCC member entering external competitions should read both papers.

 All submitted photographs should contain complete, unaltered original metadata.
-The CAPA Director of Competitions will request un-retouched JPEG or RAW files for verification of compliance with eligibility criteria.
+The CAPA Director of Competitions will request un-retouched JPEG or RAW files of winning images for verification of compliance with eligibility criteria.
 Failure to provide all original files will result in withdrawal of a winning image.

 Images must be in colour: black and white, monochrome and infrared images are not accepted.
 Triptychs are permitted.